gofilipa/664/gathering/overview.md

-# chapter overview
+# section overview
 ## learning objectives
-This chapter explores approaches for programmatically extracting information from websites using web scraping and APIs.
-Participants will practice gathering data from the web about politics, art, news and more, for example, scraping data about congressional legislation and using the Metropolitan Museum of Art API.
-They will work primarily with the `requests` and `bs4` Python libraries for gathering data and the `pandas` library for organizing and saving that data.
-They will also learn principles from object-oriented programming to gather and parse HTML and JSON type data.
+This section explores web scraping and APIs for programmatically extracting information from websites.
+You will practice gathering data from the web about politics, art, news, and more, for example, scraping data about congressional legislation and using the Metropolitan Museum of Art API.
+You will work primarily with the `requests` and `bs4` Python libraries for gathering data and the `pandas` library for organizing and saving that data.
+You will also learn principles from object-oriented programming to gather and parse HTML and JSON type data.

-This chapter introduces:
+This section introduces:
-- overview of HTML and how to use web browser developer tools
 - the differences between web scraping and APIs and what methods are appropriate for specific use cases
 - ethical and legal considerations for data gathering, use, and publication
+- overview of HTML and how to use web browser developer tools
 - Python libraries for data gathering and simple analysis, like `bs4`, `requests`, and `pandas`
 - object-oriented programming syntax for parsing text based data